Osama-A-Abbas/subscriptions-system/DOCS/DECISIONS.md

 ### Payment Tracking

-- `Payment` model with virtual payment system for period-by-period tracking.
+- `Payment` model supports period-by-period tracking.
-- Payment records created on-demand (not upfront) to maintain clean database.
 - `payment_date` allows null values for unpaid periods.
 - `is_paid` defaults to False for new payment records.
-- Decision: Virtual payment system reduces database clutter while providing accurate tracking.
+- Decision (initial): Virtual payments created on-demand (no upfront future rows) to keep DB clean.
+- Decision (revised 15 Sep 2025): When schedule changes (start date, billing cycle, duration), we reset payments by deleting all existing `Payment` rows for the subscription and letting the new schedule reflect fresh state.
+This avoids mismatches (e.g., switching monthly→yearly after paying months showing as fully paid years).

 ### Renewal Date